SapienzaInteractiveGraphicsCourse/final-project-valerio-montagliani/README.md

 I implemented the following interactions:

  - Left/right arrow to move Superman
+	 - This will modify the x position of superman
- - Up/down arrow to change the moon distance (scale and y)
+ - Up/down arrow to change the moon distance
+	 - This will modify the scale and the y position of the moon
  - r to raise/lower the right arm
+	 - r will trigger an animation that will lower or raise the right arm
  - l to raise/lower the left arm
+	 - l will trigger an animation that will lower or raise the right arm
  - p to pause the game
  - m to speedup the rotation speed
+	 - m will increase the value of the x rotation